simon-void/blog_void2unit/content/post/safe-null-safety.md

 draft = true
 +++

-# Hermetic Null-Safety or Null at the Gates
+# Null at the Gates

 Since I learned about non-nullable types, I don't like to work in languages that don't offer them in one way or another (non-nullable types and sealed classes actually).